MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_ddicontentprotectioncaps.md

 A <b>NULL</b> value indicates that no encryption is used.

+#### D3DCRYPTOTYPE_AES128_CTR

+A GUID that indicates the 128-bit AES-CRT block cipher.

+#### D3DCRYPTOTYPE_PROPRIETARY

+A GUID that indicates a proprietary encryption algorithm.

 ### -field DecodeProfile

 [in] A GUID that indicates the DirectX Video Acceleration (DirectX VA) decode profile that the driver uses along with the encryption type, which the <b>CryptoType</b> member specifies.
 Not all drivers allow all types of encryption.
 For example, MPEG2 IDCT frequently requires that the private libraries, which the hardware vendor supplies, perform the proprietary encryption.
 A <b>NULL</b> value indicates that DirectX VA decode profile is not used.

-##### - CryptoType.D3DCRYPTOTYPE_PROPRIETARY

-A GUID that indicates a proprietary encryption algorithm.

-##### - CryptoType.D3DCRYPTOTYPE_AES128_CTR

-A GUID that indicates the 128-bit AES-CRT block cipher.

 ## -remarks